 - handling conflicts; at what point might the group ask the professor for help?

 - leadership; will group members take turns chairing meetings, or will one person chair all of them?
 Who makes decisions?
 What leadership roles are available for this assignment/project?

 Your group’s members may have differing but entirely legitimate ideas about how and when to communicate, expectations around timelines and task distribution, and more.
 Taking a flexible, respectful approach, and listening to everyone before creating a plan or expectations, can help the group succeed.
 Be sure to make space for the quieter members of your group; just because someone may not feel comfortable speaking up at first doesn’t mean that person doesn’t have ideas or bring value to the team.
 Consider offering more than one way of communicating, such as sharing ideas in a group document online.

 Group work is an opportunity for group members to develop new skills, but it’s also strategic to know who in your group is especially skilled at certain types of tasks—for example, keeping the group on track, creating a slide deck, researching or producing content, or editing a paper.
 Consider reflecting on your own strengths and areas for development, before attending your first group meeting.

 Take time in your first group meeting to identify the skills in your group; we recommend using a tool or inventory made for this purpose.
-For example, you might try this tool.
+For example, you might try this self-assessment tool.